mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

     Any extra CSS or JavaScript files will be added to the generated HTML document after the page content.
-If you desire to include a JavaScript library, you may have better success including the library by using the [theme_dir].
+If you desire to include a JavaScript library, you may have better success including the library by using the theme [custom_dir].

-### Using the theme_dir
+### Using the theme custom_dir

-The [theme_dir] configuration option can be used to point to a directory of files which override the files in the theme set on the [theme] configuration option.
-Any file in the `theme_dir` with the same name as a file in the `theme` will replace the file of the same name in the `theme`.
-Any additional files in the `theme_dir` will be added to the `theme`.
-The contents of the `theme_dir` should mirror the directory structure of the `theme`.
+The theme.[custom_dir] configuration option can be used to point to a directory of files which override the files in a parent theme.
+The parent theme would be the theme defined in the theme.[name] configuration option.
+Any file in the `custom_dir` with the same name as a file in the parent theme will replace the file of the same name in the parent theme.
+Any additional files in the `custom_dir` will be added to the parent theme.
+The contents of the `custom_dir` should mirror the directory structure of the parent theme.
 You may include templates, JavaScript files, CSS files, images, fonts, or any other media included in a theme.

 !!!
 Note

-    For this to work, the `theme` setting must be set to a known installed theme.
+    For this to work, the theme `name` setting must be set to a known installed theme.
-    If the `theme` setting is instead set to `null` (or not defined), then there is no theme to override and the contents of the `theme_dir` must be a complete, standalone theme.
+    If the `name` setting is instead set to `null` (or not defined), then there is no theme to override and the contents of the `custom_dir` must be a complete, standalone theme.
 See [Custom Themes][custom theme] for more information.